echoCreativeTeamname/api/README.md

-# Ruby On Rails presents: An API
+# The API for Ambrosia